-The analysis of investment has shown how information, intra- and inter-sectoral coordination and institutional development can help to reduce transaction costs;

-maximise innovation, economies of scale and scope and economic diversification and linkages; and minimise inefficiencies associated with oligopolistic power, high costs linked with unnecessary internalisation of transactions and processes that are better dealt with through coordination and contracts between firms and sectors of the economy.
+The analysis of investment has shown how information, intra- and inter-sectoral coordination and institutional development can help to reduce transaction costs; maximise innovation, economies of scale and scope and economic diversification and linkages; and minimise inefficiencies associated with oligopolistic power, high costs linked with unnecessary internalisation of transactions and processes that are better dealt with through coordination and contracts between firms and sectors of the economy.

-The analysis of institutions showed that, despite remarkable progress (ex., the formulation of the PEP 2003-2007, establishment of UCODIN, introduction of decentralised district planning and finance), there is a need for very significant improvement in terms of the institutional basis for economic analysis, coordination and implementation.
+The analysis of institutions showed that, despite remarkable progress (ex., PEP 2003-2007, UCODIN, decentralised district planning and finance), there is a need for very significant improvement in terms of the institutional basis for economic analysis, coordination and implementation.